 Taken together, the two churches have been excellent preparation for this new role: one downstate, one upstate; one newly formed, one well-established; one as a solo pastor, one working with a staff.
 The Kings love the churches of the Northeast Fellowship and have served full-time since September ’18.
 It has been the great joy of their lives to serve Christ in these ways, and they look forward to how He leads next.

 810.853.9204 / email@example.com

 Jim Vogel accepted the invitation of the churches to become Executive Director in October 2011 and served in this role from 2012 to 2020.
 He continues as Associate Director.

 In their previous ministry, the Vogels were assisting pastors and churches nationwide by providing counsel, instruction, and encouragement.
 Describing how this work changed his ministry outlook, Vogel said, “I think I have a better understanding of the breadth of ministry in our churches.
 I have a greater appreciation of the small-church pastor—as well as those in larger works.

-“I love what I do—that’s why this new position is so appealing to me,” Vogel says.
+“I love what I do—that’s why this position is so appealing to me,” Vogel says.
 “I like encouraging and supporting our pastors and leaders.
-This is a right fit for us—we’ll continue to do these things in our new position.”
+This is a right fit for us—we’ll continue to do these things.”